Nishitha393/Text-to-Speech-in-Python/README.md

 # Text-to-Speech-in-Python
-Text to speech in python three different ways
+Text to speech in python in three different ways